akaShivam/HelloMovies/README.md

 - **Web Based** - While there are many password managers that do not have a backend but rather store the passwords in the user's mobile device itself.
 The limitation of this approach is that if you don't have your mobile near you, you cannot access your passwords.
 - **Free to use**
 - **Open Source** - The complete source code of PasswordKeeper is available on Github thus you can verify that there is nothing suspicious happening and also help make PasswordKeeper better for everyone.
+- **Custom Categories** - PasswordKeeper provides option to add categories with custom fields to customize it based on you use case.

 ## 👀 How it looks